 The project site is unvegetated and/or vegetated with a variety of low-growing plant species that allow for line-of-sight observation favored by burrowing owls.
-The site also supports California ground squirrel and desert cottontail (Sylvilagus audubonii) burrows that provide suitable burrows (>4 inches in diameter) capable of providing roosting and nesting opportunities.
-However, adjacent parcels to the site support tall trees that provide perching opportunities for large raptors (i.e., red-tailed hawk) that can prey on burrowing owls.
+The site also supports California ground squirrel burrows that provide suitable burrows (>4 inches in diameter) capable of providing roosting and nesting opportunities.
+However, on-site and adjacent burrows occur within a utility easement, which supports electrical poles that provide perching opportunities for large raptors (i.e., red-tailed hawk) that can prey on burrowing owls.
 Despite a systematic search of the project site, no burrowing owls or sign (pellets, feathers, castings, or whitewash) were observed on or within 500 feet, where accessible, of the project site during the focused surveys.

-Avian species identified during the surveys include Say's phoebe (Sayornis saya), common raven (Corvus corax), American kestrel (Falco sparverius), red-tailed hawk (Buteo jamaicensis), house finch (Haemorhous mexicanus), and mourning dove (Zenaida macroura).
+Avian species identified during the surveys include rock pigeon (Columba liva), red-tailed hawk (Buteo jamaicensis), American kestrel (Falco sparverius), mourning dove (Zenaida macroura), horned lark (Eremophila alpestris), and American crow (Corvus brachyrhynchos).
 Refer to Appendix B for a complete list of wildlife species observed during the focused surveys.